Frank Sedgman: 1960–1965

 By the 1960s, Sedgman's career was declining, although Kramer ranked Sedgman as the world No. 2 professional player behind Gonzales and ahead of Rosewall and Hoad for the 1960 season.
 Sedgman was runner-up to Gonzales at the Cleveland event in 1961.
 In November 1962, Sedgman won the White City Charity event at Sydney, beating Luis Ayala in the final.
 Sedgman entered a period of retirement from the professional tour at the end of 1965.

 Open era

 Open tennis arrived in 1968.
 Sedgman returned to play in Grand Slam events at the 1970 Australian Open, where he lost in five sets in the second round to former champion Bill Bowrey.
 Sedgman won the Victorian Hardcourt Championships in October 1970 beating John Stephens in the final and won the title again in 1971 beating Neale Fraser in the final, a few days before his 44th birthday (he had won his first Victorian hardcourt title 24 years earlier in 1947).
 He reached the third round at Wimbledon in 1971.
 At the 1972 Australian Open, Sedgman beat fifth seed Owen Davidson before losing in the third round to John Cooper.
 He continued to play professionally until his 1976 retirement.
 His last appearance in the Australian Championships men's singles in 1976 was 30 years after his first appearance (a record span at Australian Championships men's singles).

+Personal life

+Frank Sedgman was born to Edith and Arthur Sedgman on 29 October 1927 in Mont Albert, Victoria.
+He was the first of four children, with one brother Bob, and two sisters Kathleen and Sandra.
+Sedgman attended Box Hill State School, Blackburn State School, then Box Hill High School, leaving school at 16.
+He first played tennis at the Blackburn Tennis Club.

+Sedgman married Jean Sedgman (Née.
+Spence) on the 30th of January 1952 at the Toorak Presbyterian Church.
+The couple has since had children and grandchildren.
+Grandson Steven Greene played for the Hawthorn Football Club.